 Argon360 uses multiband blending techniques to avoid visual discontinuities whilst still preserving detail across a stitch line.
 The algorithm also works to adjust for exposure differences between cameras or sensors, delivering a smooth and balanced stitched panoramic video.

-Argon360 technology flexible, allowing run-time configuration so whether you have one sensor or six, Argon360 will meet your needs.
+Argon360 technology is flexible, allowing run-time configuration so whether you have one sensor or eight, Argon360 will meet your needs.
 Output resolution can be up to 8192 x 4320 at 30fps.

 The diagram above shows an example of how Argon360 can form part of a camera processing SoC (system on chip).
 The video from the individual sensors on the left is passed to ISPs (image signal processing blocks).
 The processed video streams are then stitched into a single output by Argon360, and further processed by other logic on the SoC for viewing, streaming or storage.